Customer Segmentation for R Users

 The question is which algorithm is best for my particular data set.
 The standard approach is to test out each algorithm and compare them according to existing measures.
 An example of such validation you may find in “Choosing the Best Clustering Algorithms.”

 The most popular algorithm used for partitioning a given data set into a set of k groups is k-means.
 We’ll use this in our case.
 The k – parameter is set pre-specified, but the post-analysis can help you choose the best value (silhouette or gap statistic).
-The algorithm tends to minimize inter-cluster variation that should result with separating homogeneous groups.
+The algorithm tends to minimize inter-cluster variation that should result in separating homogeneous groups.
 The way the algorithm works is shown below:

 I implemented a standard Hartigan-Wong algorithm (1979) with the R stats package, and it is based on Euclidean distance.
 It is restricted to non-categorical data (numerical) so it works with our particular dataset.